lanylow/rbxfpsunlocker-osx/README.md

 # Disclaimer
 Because this is relatively new, I am not sure if you will be banned for using this FPS unlocker so please **use at your own risk**.
 This uses the same exact method of unlocking your FPS as [axstin's fps unlocker](https://github.com/axstin/rbxfpsunlocker) however, so bans are probably unlikely to happen.

+# Credits
+@fjij - For bringing the idea to our attention
+@lanylow - For reverse engineering and coding the unlocker
+@SeizureSaladd - For testing the code and coding the front-end